koral--/blog/source/2016-06-06-ios-code-signing-a-new-method.html.markdown

 > just change the value in Xcode and then inspect the change in `git`.
 You'll see
 > where and in what form Xcode stores these configuration options.

+You also have to specify the Identity in the form it's stored in Xcode project settings, and not how it's presented in the Xcode.app GUI!
+This means that instead of `iOS` (`iOS Distribution/Development`) you have to use `iPhone` (`iPhone Distribution` or `iPhone Development`).
+Capitalization also matters, `iPhone Distribution` works but `iphone distribution` does not!

 _If you prefer to use **Xcode Schemes** to manage your code signing settings you can of course still do that, by creating multiple Schemes in Xcode (just [don't forget to mark the schemes as shared](http://devcenter.bitrise.io/docs/scheme-cannot-be-found)).